CamTheWebGuy/PoolsOnCommand/README.md

 - [x] Send a receipt on puchase
 - [x] Add functionality for Upsell/Downsell Redirects and Payments.
 - [x] Add functionality to info form on landing page
+- [x] Drag and Drop system to rearrange product items
 - [ ] Add functionality for Bump Offer on Cart/Payment Page.
 - [ ] Add 404 Page
 - [ ] Add "My Orders" page for members - Possibly with ability to cancel subscriptions if they are implemented